rdamashek/Generativeprocess/README.md

 # README

-This note explains how to interact and callaborate on the Generative Process within Obsidia.
+This note explains how to interact and callaborate on the Generative Process within Obsidian.

 ## General Information
 If you don't already have a Github account, please sign up for one.
 This will allow you to create a copy of the information and modify it without worrying that the edits are permanent.
 You will also need to install Git if you do not alread have it.
 Instrutions on this process are below.